 Use #NewYearsDay to post on social media.

 The new year has been celebrated for millennia.
-The earliest record of new year’s celebrations occurred during Babylonian times and was celebrated on the first new moon after the vernal equinox.
-These festivities occurred in Martius (March), the first month in the early Roman calendar which only had ten months.
+The earliest record of new year’s celebrations occurred during Babylonian times.
+However, January 1st wasn’t always the designated day.
+For example, the first new moon after the vernal equinox ushered in the new year at one time.
+These festivities occurred in Martius (March), the first month in the early Roman calendar, which only had ten months.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!